weaversa/cryptol-course/INSTALL.md

 $ export PATH=$(pwd)/saw-0.5-Ubuntu14.04-64/bin:${PATH}
 ```

-*If you are running Windows, or you _only_ want Cryptol, you can find
+*If you are running Windows 10, or you _only_ want Cryptol, you can find
 an installer at https://cryptol.net/downloads.html.
 Note that these
 instructions do not currently provide any details on how to install
-Cryptol on Windows, though the installer is self explanatory.*
+Cryptol on Windows 10, though the installer is self explanatory.*

 *Galois also provides a server with nightly builds of SAW for CentOS,
 Ubuntu, and OSX, which you can find at